brunozc/brunozc.github.io/content/pages/contact.md

 showTableOfContents: true
 ---

-If you are interested in what I am doing or want to know more about it, please send me an [e-mail](mailto:bruno.zuadacoelho@deltares.nl).
+If you are interested in what I am doing, want to know more about it or if you have any questions, free to reach out to [me](mailto:bruno.zuadacoelho@deltares.nl).